TNBL265/Ansible-Tower/README.md

 ## Demo
 ### Explore our Environment
-- We prepare 5 Azure VMs for our demo
+- We prepare 5 Azure VMs for our demo:
   ![](./metadata/VMs.png)
-  - `ansible-dev` (with a public IP) our access point to Ansible management node via ssh
+  - `ansible-dev` (with a public IP) our access point to Ansible management node via ssh: `$ ssh tower`
   - `ansible-tower` simulate our Ansible management node, where I will be sending all my REST API request
-    - contains `keysight.cer` (PEM format, base64 encoded) as the root certificate used to provide TLS for `awx.it.keysight.com`
+    - `keysight.cer` (PEM format, base64 encoded) in the home directory `/home/CCCS-audit22/` as the root certificate used to provide TLS for `awx.it.keysight.com`
     - environment variables `GIT_USERNAME` and `GIT_PASSWORD` as credentials to `bitbucket.it.keysight.com`
   - `ansible-lockdown-ubuntu20`, `ansible-lockdown-amazon2`, `ansible-lockdown-rhel8` 3 hosts of 3 main OSes that we
-will demo our goss audit on (require access to `bitbucket.it.keysight.com` and specifically `ansible-lockdown-audit` repo)
+will demo our goss audit on (require access to `bitbucket.it.keysight.com` and specifically `ansible-lockdown-audit` repos)
     - `ansible-lockdown-ubuntu20`:
       - ip address: `10.244.33.199`
       - username: `Ubuntu-20p04`